jonnonz1/nz-statute-book/acts/public/2000/legal-services-act-2000.md

 ### 10 Other situations where legal aid refused or limited: civil matters
 (1) Subject to subsection (2), the Agency may not grant legal aid in respect of proceedings involving a decision or matter under the Immigration Act 1987 to a person who—
-  (a) is unlawfully in New Zealand in terms of the Immigration Act 1987; or (b) is lawfully in New Zealand only by virtue of being the holder of a temporary permit or a limited purposes permit; or (c) is not in New Zealand and—
+  (a) is unlawfully in New Zealand in terms of the Immigration Act 1987; or (b) is lawfully in New Zealand only by virtue of being the holder of a temporary permit or a limited purpose permit; or (c) is not in New Zealand and—
     (i) is not a New Zealand citizen; or
     (ii) does not hold a current returning resident's visa under section 14C of the Immigration Act 1987.